EBZebra/docs/edge/source/guide/configreference.md

 ## GUI
 ### SignalRefresh
-Specifies the refresh rate of the signal display, see the Signal API for more information.
+Specifies the refresh rate (in milliseconds) of the signal display.
+See the [Signal API](#api-signalindicators) for more information.

 **Possible Values**